seclution/frappe_app_template/instructions/submodule_usage.md

 cd ..
 ```

 Commit all generated files and push the repository to GitHub.
-Trigger the *Update Vendor Apps* workflow if you want to rebuild `codex.json` automatically.
+Trigger the *clone-vendors* workflow if you want to rebuild `apps.json` automatically.

 ## 3. Updating the Template